 Fairway woods are an important part of any golfer’s bag, and mid-handicappers need clubs that provide both distance and accuracy.
-Choosing the right fairway wood can transform your game, whether it’s reaching par 5s in two, finding a fairway off the tee, or giving you confidence from a tight lie.
+Choosing the right fairway wood can transform your game, whether it’s reaching par 5s in two, finding a fairway off the tee, or giving you confidence from a tight lies.

-In this article, we’ll be taking a closer look at some of the best fairway woods for mid-handicappers in 2025.
+In this article, we’ll be taking a closer look at some of the best fairway woods for mid-handicappers in 2026.
 We’ve hit, measured, and evaluated the latest offerings from all the major manufacturers.

 Each fairway wood is designed with unique features to help mid-handicappers achieve greater distance, accuracy, and overall performance on the course.
 Let’s get into the models that truly impressed us this year and which ones you should consider…